Battle of Lode: Battle

-When Clas Åkesson Tott realized that the Russian Army was divided, he marched out from Reval with around 700 Knights along with a few hundred cavalry from the Baltic to attack the Russian army besieging Lode.
+When Clas Åkesson Tott realized that the Russian Army was divided, he marched out from Reval with around 700 knights along with a few hundred cavalry from the Baltic to attack the Russian army besieging Lode.
 On 23 January, the Russian and Swedish armies met outside of Lode, with the Russian army being led by Simeon Bekbulatovich.

-The Baltic cavalry received orders to assault the Russians and was quickly able to tear the Russian formations, despite its success, the cavalry decides that the Russian force is too strong and retreats.
-Despite this, Clas decides that he would be able to take advantage of the confusion that had begun in the Russian lines and advanced with his knights, and this proved to be decisive.
+The Baltic cavalry received orders to assault the Russians and was quickly able to tear into the Russian formations.
+Despite their success, the cavalry decided that the Russian force was too strong and retreated.
+Despite this, Clas decided that he could take advantage of the confusion that had begun in the Russian lines and advanced with his knights, whcich proved decisive.
 Upwards of 7,000 casualties are said to have been suffered by the Russians, although this number is likely highly exaggerated.

 Aftermath

-After the battle, Tott was able to return to Reval with all of the Russian artillery, 100 horses, and a large number of saddles, the Swedish casualties are said to have been minimal.
+After the battle, Tott was able to return to Reval with all of the Russian artillery, 100 horses, and a large number of saddles, while his own casualties are said to have been minimal.
 However, despite the large victory gained by Tott, it was not followed by additional Swedish successes.